 One way or another, this museum of science and technology has been in operation since 1912, when it began as the State Exposition Building.
 It was remodeled in 1951 and rechristened the California Museum of Science and Industry, then it was finally completely revamped in 1998 and became the California Science Center.
 Admission is always free and the four permanent exhibitions are Creative World; Ecosystems; World of Life; and Air and Space, which has housed the Endeavour space shuttle since 2012.
-Many of the exhibits are hands on, which means both children and adults really get the chance to understand the basic principles of science and technology.
+Many of the exhibits are hands-on, which means both children and adults really get the chance to understand the basic principles of science and technology.

 The Los Angeles County Museum of Art is the largest art museum in the Western United States.
-Its large complex houses a permanent collection that spans the globe, covers every historical era and features everything from European to Asian and Islamic art.
+Its large complex houses a permanent collection that spans the globe covers every historical era and features everything from European to Asian and Islamic art.
 Don't miss the impressive Latin American collection, which showcases pre-Columbian masterpieces, as well as works by modern and contemporary artists like Diego Rivera, Frida Kahlo and Jose Clemente Orozco.
 Regularly rotating temporary exhibits, constantly changing film programs, lectures, courses and special events mean that there is always something new and fascinating going on at this top-notch museum.
 Kids will especially love the Boone Children's Gallery at LACMA, where they can try their hand at painting.
 It's open every day except Wednesday.

 From April to October, the Hollywood Bowl is the place in SoCal to see concerts and performances of every kind.
 The summer home of the L.A.
 Philharmonic, it's also the spot where the Beatles and the Doors played back in the day and the venue that hosts the Playboy Jazz Festival weekend every June.
 There's sometimes ballet on the beautiful bandshell stage, sometimes a classic movie musical unspools with the whole audience singing along, and other times rock, country, Latin or pop musicians belt out their tunes.
-Bring your own picnic, book tickets for a show that features singalongs with classic kids' movies like "Star Wars" and "Annie," and the whole family is sure to have a blast at the Bowl.
+Bring your own picnic, book tickets for a show that features singalongs with classic kids' movies like "The Sound of Music," "Star Wars" and "Annie," and the whole family is sure to have a blast at the Bowl.

 Roller-coaster lovers know that Six Flags Magic Mountain in Valencia is one of the world's best amusement parks, boasting more hair-raising rides than any other on the planet.
-Fearless adventurers will find record-breaking rides like the Lex Luthor: Drop of Doom, the X2, Viper, Tatsu and the Riddler's Revenge, the fastest stand-up coaster in the world.
+Fearless adventurers will find record-breaking rides like the Lex Luthor: Drop of Doom, the X2, Viper, Tatsu, Goliath and the Riddler's Revenge, the fastest stand-up coaster in the world.
 Plus, there are family and kids' rides, too; nighttime shows featuring laser lights and live music; and the Looney Tunes characters can be found throughout the park.
 But anyone with motion sickness might prefer hitting Hurricane Harbor, the 22-acre water park that is right next door.
 It's much easier on the stomach.

 Dinosaurs, insects, African mammals, cool rocks and more - what kid wouldn't be entranced?
 The Natural History Museum of Los Angeles has some great exhibits.
 In Dinosaur Hall, you can visit one of the ten most completed Tyrannosaurus Rex skeletons in the world.
 Another exhibit popular with families is the Insect Zoo, which serves to educate visitors about the many different types of insect species in the world - with many live ones on display, some which kids can even touch.
-You can also learn about gems and minerals, endangered species and California history while visiting the Natural History Museum ofo Los Angeles.
+You can also learn about gems and minerals, endangered species and California history while visiting the Natural History Museum of Los Angeles.

 If you believe, like Colonel Griffith J. Griffith, in the transformative power of observation, then the Griffith Observatory is the L.A. museum for you and your children.
 Located in the park that also bears that philanthropist's name, the observatory was recently renovated completely (it originally opened in 1935), but it still offers free public telescope viewing on every clear night in the city.
-Look up into the universe with the historic Zeiss telescope, the historic coelostat (solar telescope) or the portable telescopes on the lawn and a whole new perspective opens up.
+Look up into the universe with the historic Zeiss telescope, the famed coelostat (solar telescope) or the portable telescopes on the lawn and a whole new perspective opens up in the sky.
 Be sure to visit the Samuel Oschin Planetarium for one of the in-depth shows, but note that there is an admission fee for those.
 Everything else, including parking, is free at the Griffith Observatory.